nicko302/necosystem/README.md

 # necosystem
-ecosystem sim game made with Unity for a computer science project.
+ecosystem sim game made with Unity.

+_developed as a school project_